How Can I Make My Medical or Dental Posts “Go Viral”?

 - Collaborate on a Charitable Cause – Love to give back?
 Encourage users to join you in contributing, either with donations or via participation of another sort, to a philanthropic opportunity that’s close to your heart.

 - Deliver Exceptional Quality – Just like dental and medical care, quality matters in the social media world.
-Review posts for clarity, grammar and spelling, and message (and don’t stray far from your field).
+Review posts for clarity, grammar and spelling, and the message (and don’t stray far from your field).
 Keeping a post short and snappy is often the most effective approach.

 - Keep it Topical – Exciting news breaking in your field?
 Share in the moment by posting about how this event relates to your practice.
 Just remember, trends pass very quickly, so you have to move fast.